vladopajic/go-actor/README.md

 - [super](https://github.com/vladopajic/go-super-actor) is addon abstraction which aims to unify testing of actor's and worker's business logic.
 - [commence](https://github.com/vladopajic/go-actor-commence) is addon which gives mechanism for waiting on actors execution to commence.

+## Best practices

+To enhance the code quality of projects that heavily rely on the actor model and utilize the `go-actor` library, it's recommended to adhere to [best practices](./docs/best_practices.md).

 ## Design decisions

 Design decisions are documented [here](./docs/design_decisions.md).